 Cornstarch, also known as corn flour, is extracted from the endosperm of corn.
 It is commonly used in baking powder as the filler, and in soups, sauces, and pie fillings to thicken.

-Potato starch, also known as flour, is made from dehydrated potatoes and is a very fine, white, light powder that has potassium in it.
+Potato starch, also known as powder, is made from dehydrated potatoes and is a very fine, white, light powder that has potassium in it.
 It adds a soft, chewy consistency to homemade breads, pizza crust, and baked goods.
 It works best mixed with a dense flour or almond meal.

 Tapioca starch or flour is made from the cassava plant.
 It is a light powder similar to potato starch and arrowroot starch and mixes well gluten-free flours such as brown rice flour, buckwheat flour, and millet flour.